 Automate Security Exceptions

-With the proper systems in place, managing exceptions moves from a manual to automated process, instantly delivering value.
+With the proper cybersecurity systems in place, managing exceptions moves from a manual to automated process, instantly delivering value.
 This happens by tracking exception requests and overlaying them with the underlying assignee or program data to identify trends.

 Yet, you should approach automation cautiously.
 Before considering automation, you must examine the current process and map out the desired process.
 Every business environment is different, so automation will make sense in some cases but not others.
 Adopt technological measures to prevent individuals from intentionally or unintentionally bypassing the new process.